Review

 Operating reasoning, trade-offs, and evaluation frames.

-Briefing becomes useful once market, operating constraints, timeline, or counterparties are specific enough to benefit from structured intake.
+Briefing becomes useful once market, operating constraints, timeline, or counterparties are specific enough to discuss directly.

-No. The public record reduces early diligence friction.
-It does not replace the private exchanges that may become necessary later.
+No. Public material reduces early diligence friction.
+It does not replace private review, written agreements, or market-specific checks that may become necessary later.

-Briefing records market, timing, counterparties, and operating constraints for the first exchange.
+Briefing captures market, timing, counterparties, and operating constraints for the first conversation.